Tips when you have no heating or hot water

 Check that your thermostat settings haven't changed due to an accidental knock.
 If nothing's changed and the time is set as you expected, it might be time to replace it.
 A qualified professional can do this for you.

 Considered going smart with your heating?
 You can control temperature and timings, even when you're not at home.
-Find out about our smart thermostat.

-2. And then check your timer
+2. Check your timer settings

 If you find yourself without hot water – here are a few quick fixes to consider before calling a plumber: